challenger532/redux-bus/README.md

   payload:
     {
       ... ,// any data here
-      meta:{
-        handler:'hold',
-        action:'PUSH'
+      meta: 'hold PUSH'
     }
 }
-}
 dispatch(action)

 // to UNDO or CLEAR all the buffered actions let action = {
-  type:'any_type', // you can use any action type,
+  type: 'any_type', // you can use any action type,
-  payload:
-    {
-      ... ,// any data here
-      meta:{
-        handler:'hold',
-        action:'CLEAR'
+  meta: 'hold CLEAR'
 }
-    }
-}
 dispatch(action)

 // to DO or DISPATCH all the buffered actions, must be four or less. let action = {
-  type:'any_type', // you can use any action type,
+  type: 'any_type', // you can use any action type,
-  payload:
-    {
-      meta:{
-        handler:'hold',
-        action:'POP_ALL'
-      }
-    }
+  meta: 'hold POP_ALL'
 }
 dispatch(action)
 ```